Why Does My Dog Stink Even After A Bath? [Reasons Why & How To Prevent It]

 Shop our solutions →

 You finally got around to bathing your dog (since you've been putting it off for weeks), and now the smell is almost unbearable.
-After the bath, you still notice a distinct smell — you might be thinking to yourself, "why does my dog stink after a bath?"
+After the bath, you still notice a distinct smell — you might be thinking to yourself, "why does my dog stink even after a bath?"
 Some of the reasons your best friend smells may include infections, sickness, and gas.

 Washing your dog shouldn't be the only grooming your dog gets.
 Pet owners should regularly check their dogs for any health issues or injuries to ensure they are always in the best shape.
 Let's find out why your dog might stink after a bath and how you can prevent and get rid of it!